-Under the changes, from 2016 the government expects 85% of pupils to reach a ‘good level of attainment’ in updated Key Stage 2 SATs (as opposed to the current 65% – a massive increase).
+Since 2016 the government has expected 85% of pupils to reach a ‘good level of attainment’ in updated Key Stage 2 SATs.

-With levels abolished and the introduction of ‘performance descriptors’, it looks like there will be a lot less emphasis on expected grades for each year group, but rather a focus on whether a child has acquired the expected knowledge or not.
-The government will set the precise extent of progress required in each year group once the new Key Stage 2 tests have been set for the first time in May 2016.
+With levels abolished and the introduction of ‘performance descriptors’, there is less emphasis on expected grades for each year group, but rather a focus on whether a child has acquired the expected knowledge or not; the Department for Education has set the precise extent of progress required in each year group as age-related expectations for KS1 and age-related expectations for KS2.

 What about children who are above or below the expected level?

-Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using P-scales (a way of measuring the progress of children who are working below the national curriculum levels).
-By assessing children more formally at Reception level (with the new Reception baseline assessment test, due to start in September 2016), the government hopes the children requiring more teacher input will be identified earlier.
+Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using pre-key stage standards (a way of measuring the progress of children who are working below the national curriculum levels; the standards replace P-scales).
+By assessing children more formally at Reception level (with the new Reception baseline assessment test), the government hopes the children requiring more teacher input will be identified earlier.

 In the past, the brightest Year 6 children could be entered for advanced SATs papers called Level 6 papers for English and maths.
-These tests will no longer be offered; instead, all children will take the same tests, but the papers will include a number of more difficult questions that are intended to stretch higher achieving children.
+These tests are no longer offered; instead, all children take the same tests, but the papers include a number of more difficult questions that are intended to stretch higher-achieving children.

 Does this affect the Foundation Stage assessment levels?

-Alongside the scrapping of levels and new tougher end of key stage tests, children will also sit a Reception baseline test in order to assess their progress from when they start school to the end of Key Stage 2.
+Alongside the scrapping of levels and new tougher end of key stage tests, children also sit a Reception baseline test in order to assess their progress from when they start school to the end of Key Stage 2, though the way the results will be used is still unclear.
 It will no longer be compulsory for teachers to complete an Early Years Foundation Stage (EYFS) profile on pupils (this is currently given to parents at the end of Reception and is a broad assessment of your child’s abilities in all areas of their learning and development).